fameuxcorsaire/hst_jwst/README.md

-# HST & JWST: great space telecopes
+# HST & JWST: great space telescopes

 these are a series of jupyter notebooks created for a short course on introduction to general research in astrophysics to undergrads, oriented towards the exploration of capabilities and scienctific output of two of the greatest space telescopes